Happiest Season: Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 213 reviews, with an average rating of 6.8/10.
 The website's critics consensus reads, "A jolly good time with heartfelt performances and more than enough holiday cheer, all you'll want for Christmas is Happiest Season."
 On Metacritic, it has a weighted average score of 69 out of 100, based on 31 critics, indicating "generally favorable" reviews.

 Leah Greenblatt of Entertainment Weekly gave the film a B+ and described it as "a smart, heartfelt comedy whose small flaws are easily blotted out by bigger charms."
 Reviewing the film for the Chicago Tribune, Michael Phillips gave it three out of four stars, saying that, despite his general distaste for movies revolving around a secret, "It works.
 It's built.
 And the people seem real, or at least reality-adjacent."

 Several reviews named Mary Holland (who played Jane) as the film's breakout star.

 Happiest Season won the 2021 GLAAD Media Award for Outstanding Film (Wide Release) and received Special Recognition for its soundtrack.

 Future

 In December 2020, DuVall said, "I would love to do a sequel.
 I mean, I have a couple of ideas.
 We all had such a great time making the movie that we were talking about it then.
 But it was also just like, who knew if anybody would care about the movie or not?
 So I definitely am more than open to it."
 In May 2021, Holland said that the sequel is in "early stages".
+In April 2026, Plaza said that "there's some movements" for a sequel.